smok-serwis/smok-client/docs/glossary.rst

     FQTS
       Fully-Qualified Tag System, or a canonical representation of a tag name, is the tag name split by space, entries sorted and joined with a " ".

+    Advise level
+      A QoS of a read/write order as presented to the system.
+Advise means best-effort, while force will pack much more, and it is allowed to non-executable-right-now writes to block the order queue.
+There are two advise levels:

+        * `AdviseLevel.ADVISE` - best effort
+        * `AdviseLevel.FORCE` - carry out this order for sure

+      For example, calendar-issued writes have the `FORCE` advise level.